swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 ### Include `Codable` conformance

 `FilePath` intentionally does not conform to `Codable`.
-Serialized paths are inherently platform-specific: a path serialized on Unix is not meaningful on Windows.
+Serialized paths are inherently platform-specific: a path serialized on Linux or Darwin is not meaningful on Windows.
 Furthermore, even if paths on the same platform may parse the same in different versions, the meaning of paths can differ version-to-version of the OS: Windows 10 and 11 differ in device name recognition and Darwin may add new resolve flag values.
 The existing `Codable` conformance on `System.FilePath` uses an awkward binary encoding that has been a source of friction.
 Rather than commit the standard library to a serialization format, we leave serialization to application-level code that can choose a format appropriate to its needs. `String(decoding:)` and `init(_ string:)` provide the necessary conversion.

 ### Do more: bring all of swift-system into the toolchain